BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 <!--more-->

 # Cipher Discovery
-One night while browsing Wikipedia's List of [Unsolved Problems](https://en.wikipedia.org/wiki/Lists_of_unsolved_problems) I stumbled across an intresting page -  [List of ciphertexts](https://en.wikipedia.org/wiki/List_of_ciphertexts).
+One night while browsing Wikipedia's List of [Unsolved Problems](https://en.wikipedia.org/wiki/Lists_of_unsolved_problems) I stumbled across an interesting page -  [List of ciphertexts](https://en.wikipedia.org/wiki/List_of_ciphertexts).
 A lot of the information on the page wasn't particularly new to me: Beale, Enigma, Kryptos, etc.

 But one did catch my eye that I had not heard of -